 Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under its Commercial Paper Program which has a maximum authorized amount of \$2.3 billion.
 These short-term notes are denominated in Canadian dollars with varying maturities up to 365 days.
-The Commercial Paper Program is supported by the Company's committed revolving credit facilities totalling \$2.3 billion.
-At March 31, 2019, no amounts have been drawn on the Operating Credit Facilities.
+The Commercial Paper Program is supported by the Company's committed revolving credit facilities totalling \$2.3 billion (Operating Credit Facilities).
+On June 3, 2019, the maturity date for the Operating Credit Facilities was extended from 2022 to 2024.
+At June 30, 2019, no amounts have been drawn on the Operating Credit Facilities.